See our other plugins, too!

 for Videos, Graphics, and Titles

-SpiceMaster is a video transitions plugin for Windows, including Windows 8.
+SpiceMaster is a video transitions plugin for Windows, including Windows 8 and 10.
 Sorry, we have no Mac versions currently, but may soon!

 Click here to be email-notified